Rancilio Silvia Review + Modding Options & the New Silvia Pro

 I’ve started the video below at the appropriate point so you can get a visual of what I’m going on about.

-As you’ll see, it’s a little bit bit messy, you do get water splashing on the kitchen worktop a little, but it’s nothing a cloth can’t handle ;-).
+As you’ll see, it’s a little bit bit messy, you do get water splashing on the kitchen worktop a bit, but it’s nothing a cloth can’t deal with ;-).

 The Good Stuff

-The build quality looks and feels great, it extremely is a solid-looking little unit, and it does have a commercial espresso coffee machine look to it, which I like.
+The build quality looks and feels excellent, it in reality is a solid-looking little unit, and it does have a commercial espresso machine look to it, which I like.

-It’s extremely simple to utilize in terms of the controls, there’s just an on and off button, a shot button, steam button and hot water button – and the steam knob.
+It’s extremely modest to utilize in terms of the controls, there’s simply an on and off button, a shot button, steam button and hot water button – and the steam knob.

-The portafilter is a actually nice quality, commercial quality portafilter which helps the machine to look and feel more like a small commercial machine than a domestic kitchen appliance.
+The portafilter is a in reality nice quality, commercial quality portafilter which helps the machine to look and feel more like a small commercial machine than a domestic kitchen appliance.

-The potential shot quality once you discover what you’re doing with the machine, is extremely good.
+The potential shot quality once you know what you’re doing with the machine, is extremely good.

-The steam power is an amazing, as I’ve said.
+The steam power is remarkable, as I’ve said.

 The Meh Stuff

-I’m referring to these things as “Meh” rather than bad, as feels unfair to refer to these things as “bad” as such.
-These are just the quirks of this machine, they’re fixable or work aroundable, if that’s a word, apparently not according to the spell checker.
+I’m referring to these things as “Meh” quite than bad, as feels unfair to refer to these things as “bad” as such.
+These are simply the quirks of this machine, they’re fixable or work aroundable, if that’s a word, apparently not according to the spell checker.

-The main thing for me is the temperature instability of this machine without fitting a PID, and the truth that you never discover exactly where you’re at when it comes to brew temperature or steam pressure.
-It’s always going to be more of an art form than a scientific research with this machine unless you fit a PID.
+The main thing for me is the temperature instability of this machine without fitting a PID, and the reality that you never discover exactly where you’re at when it comes to brew temperature or steam pressure.
+It’s always going to be more of an art form than a science with this machine unless you fit a PID.

-This is the same with the Gaggia Classic, though to be fair to the classic, that’s about a hundred quid cheaper.
+This is the same with the Gaggia Classic, although to be fair to the classic, that’s about a hundred quid cheaper.

-As I explained earlier, I’m utilizing the Sage Dual Boiler at the moment, too, and with this machine I discover exactly what the temperature is when I’m pulling a shot, plus I can fix this in one C increments.
+As I discussed earlier, I’m using the Sage Dual Boiler at the moment, too, and with this machine I discover exactly what the temperature is when I’m pulling a shot, plus I can fix this in one C increments.

-So if I open a bag of coffee and it’s a little bit on the lighter roasted side I’m taking the brew temp up mildly to help with the truth that light roasted beans can require a bit of a higher temperature to adequately extract.
-Likewise the steam boiler temperature is consistent too, so as soon as I open the steam I get the necessary pressure, and that’s likewise adjustable.
+So if I open a bag of coffee and it’s a little bit on the lighter roasted side I’m taking the brew temp up mildly to help with the fact that light roasted coffee beans can require a bit of a higher temperature to adequately extract.
+Also the steam boiler temperature is consistent too, so as soon as I open the steam I get the necessary pressure, and that’s also adjustable.

-With the Silvia, it’s not simply that you can’t troubleshoot the temperature, it’s the fact that you’re guessing at it.
-At the point the heating light goes off or comes back on, you don’t understand exactly what temperature you’re at, it’s always a guestimate.
+With the Silvia, it’s not just that you can’t fix the temperature, it’s the fact that you’re guessing at it.
+At the point the heating light goes off or comes back on, you don’t know exactly what temperature you’re at, it’s always a guestimate.

-This comparison isn’t fair, as the Sage Dual boiler is really over double the cost of the Rancilio Silvia, nevertheless I’m just explaining what it is about the lack of temperature control that I’m not keen on.
+This comparison isn’t fair, as the Sage Dual boiler is just over double the cost of the Rancilio Silvia, nevertheless I’m basically explaining what it is about the lack of temperature control that I’m not keen on.

-Probably a more fair comparison is the ECM Casa V, it’s almost £300 more than the Silvia, and it doesn’t have a PID – but the kind of group it has (saturated) implies the temperature is a lot more stable, so although you can’t alter it, you find out that when you’re in brew mode you’re going to at or very close to 93C, which the machine is set to (200F).
+Probably a more fair comparison is the ECM Casa V, it’s almost £300 more than the Silvia, and it doesn’t have a PID – however the kind of group it has (saturated) implies the temperature is a lot more stable, so though you can’t alter it, you understand that when you’re in brew mode you’re going to at or very close to 93C, which the machine is set to (200F).

-The gargantuan hex bolt on the shower screen seems an odd choice.
-I’ve pointed out in other posts and videos a step in puck prep discussed as “Do not disturb”, which simply implies once you’ve distributed and tamped, you don’t want to disturb the puck of coffee or you may end up with channeling as a result.
+The gargantuan hex bolt on the shower screen seems an odd option.
+I’ve spoken about in other posts and videos a step in puck prep called “Do not disturb”, which just suggests once you’ve distributed and tamped, you don’t want to disturb the puck of coffee or you may end up with channeling as a result.

-Does this basically impact on cup quality, I’ve no idea, however I don’t like the idea of it regardless – and I would assume that it indeed can’t help in terms of avoiding channeling.
+Does this really impact on cup quality, I’ve no idea, but I don’t like the idea of it regardless – and I would assume that it undoubtedly can’t help in terms of avoiding channeling.

-As I explained in my video review, you can fix this with the flat shower mod from Pidsilvia.com – the only issue there is that though this is fairly inexpensive ($30, including the screen, the countersunk screw and the drilled jet breaker) – it’s in the US, so by the time you take delivery cost into account you’re talking somewhere between forty to fifty quid.
+As I mentioned in my video review, you can fix this with the flat shower mod from Pidsilvia.com – the only matter there is that even though this is fairly low-cost ($30, including the screen, the countersunk screw and the drilled jet breaker) – it’s in the US, so by the time you take delivery cost into account you’re talking somewhere between forty to fifty quid.

 Flat shower screen rancilio silvia

-You can do a DIY job by getting an M5 12mm screw, nevertheless if you want it to be totally flush, you’d need it to be a countersunk screw and you’d need to drill out the jet breaker (the bit of metal the shower head screws into), so it becomes a bigger job.
+You can do a DIY job by getting an M5 12mm screw, but if you want it to be completely flush, you’d need it to be a countersunk screw and you’d need to drill out the jet breaker (the bit of metal the shower head screws into), so it becomes a bigger job.

-I can’t help nevertheless feel they could have crafted the drip tray slightly higher profile, given it a little of a bigger volume, creating the whole machine a bit taller, allowing the user to take the wand out of the jug without spilling milk.
+I can’t help but feel they could have crafted the drip tray mildly higher profile, given it a little bit of a bigger volume, making the whole machine a little taller, allowing the user to take the wand out of the jug without spilling milk.

-There’s an easy way around this even though, which is to get a knockout draw to stand the machine on top of, which will raise the machine up a little bit, and give you a little more clearance, while likewise giving you a tidier solution for used pucks than a basic knock box.
+There’s an easy way around this even though, which is to get a knockout draw to stand the machine on top of, which will raise the machine up a bit, and give you a little more clearance, while also giving you a tidier solution for used pucks than a standard knock box.

-The drip tray is likewise a little unusual, in that when you remove it it’s literally a tray of water, there’s no lid of any description, so you do have to be careful if it’s full, not to chuck it all over the place.
-This isn’t helped by the fact that there’s no drip tray full indicator, either.
+The drip tray is likewise a little bit unusual, in that when you remove it it’s simply a tray of water, there’s no lid of any description, so you do have to be careful if it’s full, not to chuck it all over the place.
+This isn’t helped by the truth that there’s no drip tray full indicator, either.

-I do hope that the above doesn’t come across as if I’m slagging off this really well-known and extremely well-respected espresso machine.
-That’s not the purpose at all, I’m extremely trying to very honestly point out what I think are the good bits, and the not-so-good bits, so you can decide whether or not it’s the right machine for you.
+I do hope that the above doesn’t come across as if I’m slagging off this extremely well-known and extremely well-respected espresso coffee machine.
+That’s not the goal at all, I’m just trying to very honestly point out what I think are the good bits, and the not-so-good bits, so you can decide whether or not it’s the right machine for you.

-The important thing is, I think, most the above can be worked around, either with routine or with modding.
+The important thing is, I think, the majority of of the above can be worked around, either with routine or with modding.

 What I would do if I bought the Rancilio Silvia